profileit/Micronaut/app/README.md

 # Micronaut Inizializr APP

+## Run

 ```npm install```

 ```npm start```

-You must set 'MICRONAUT_VERSIONS' constant with the versions you have in your sdkman instalation.
+You must set 'MICRONAUT_VERSIONS' constant (app/src/constants/index.js), with the versions you have in your SDKMAN instalation.